solarpx/QKeithleyControl/README.md

 QKeithleyControl is a user interface designed for automation of common laboratory measurement routines using **Keithley 2400 sourcemeters**.
 QKeithleyControl currently offers three applications which interact with the Keithely: The **IV-bias** application allows one to use the Keithley as a programable variable voltage(current) source, and the **IV-sweep** application allows one to make current/voltage sweeps of electronic devices and test structures.
 The **PV-characterization** application is oriented towards the characterization of photovoltaic devices.
 QKeithleyControl also contains a **Hardware Configuration** application which allows one to initialize and configure one or more Keithley sourcemeters for use in other applications.

 # Hardware Configuration
 When first running the program, the user will first be greeted with the hardware configuration application.
 This mode allows one to initialize Keithley sourcemeters.
 To initialize a device,  simply enter the GPIB address and click on **Initialize Keithley GPIB**.
 The device will then appear as selectable in the **Select Insturment** dropdown menu.
+Note that the lists of available insturments is populated dynamically for both GPIB and RS-232 ports.

 ![QKeithleyConfiguration](https://github.com/mwchalmers/QKeithleyControl/blob/master/doc/img/QKeithleyConfiguration.png)